aicis/fresco/doc/source/design.rst

 task.
 But in order to avoid having the full DAG in memory, we require that protocols can be requrested from the producer in small, manageble *batches*.

+..
+The below is not true (anymore).
+A protocol suite is not a consumer it simply provides implementations of native protocols.

 A protocol suite acts as a *consumer* of protocols.
 It knows how to evaluate a small set of protocols.
 The :ref:`SPDZ <SPDZ>` protocol suite, for